mvp4g/mvp4g2/README.md

            ....
        }
 ```
-Starting with this version there is another way to add a handler / presenter method as a event handler to the event bus.
+**_NEW!_** Starting with this version there is another way to add a handler / presenter method as a event handler to the event bus.
 In this case you do not have to use the ```handler````attibute of the event annotation.
 In this case you event bus looks like this:
 ```
 @Events(startPresenter = CompanyListPresenter.class, module = CompanyModule.class)